 Make your content interesting and relevant to your uses

 This is important when it comes to training because if content isn’t appealing to the audience it’s in front of, it doesn’t feel relevant to them and won’t stick with them.
 Relevance is key.
 The human mind learns through storytelling, security awareness training is no different.
 A story contains contextual information that a boring, written policy simply cannot.
 People learn in many different ways and naturally gravitate toward different types of content, so it makes sense that if you use a one-dimensional approach in training, you are going to lose a huge part of your audience.
 You want to come to the learner with content suited for them rather than try to make them learn in one certain way.

 And don’t just add more content for the sake of having more content.
 A diverse portfolio of different types of content will get the message to resonate.
 Repetition is key for knowledge to stick, and you need to have variety to go along with a repetitive message.
 Showing the same exact course over and over isn’t going to make much of a difference.
 If you're not sure where to begin, you're not alone.
 Many vendors can provide recommendations and best practices.
 Start there and adjust over time according to what works for your environment.

 The Inside Man is KnowBe4’s first custom network-quality video series that delivers an entertaining movie-like experience for your users and makes learning how to make smarter security decisions fun and engaging.
 From social engineering and passwords, to social media and travel, The Inside Man reveals how easy it can be for an outsider to penetrate your organization’s security controls and network.

-Want access to all 12 episodes and check out all our great security awareness training content?
+Want access to all five seasons and check out all our great security awareness training content?